dntoll/1dv600/A3/README.md

 * Checkboxes if the test did succeed or fail.
 These are filled in when the test has been conducted.
 * A space for comments by the tester

+### Rules for the Manual tests
-To be approved you must submit TWO test-cases that include all the above.
-For higher grade add several manual test-cases for each use-case.
-The tests should test different paths(scenarios) through the use-case and have different test-data.
-For higher grade also include a test-matrix that clearly shows what test-cases are covering what requirement.
-Focus on test-coverage, clarity, and test-traceability.
+* To be approved, to be approved you must submit TWO test-cases that include all the above.

-Include your test-cases in the test-plan document under its own heading.
+* To be approved, include your test-cases in the report document under its own heading.
+* To be approved, manual tests should be readable and make sense.
+* For higher grade, add several manual test-cases for each use-case.
+* For higher grade, the tests should test different paths(scenarios) through the use-case and have different test-data.
+* For higher grade, include a test-matrix that clearly shows what test-cases are covering what requirement.
+* For higher grade, focus on coverage, clarity, and test-traceability.

 ***